The Bible, a brief introduction

 Jesus in Jerusalem

-Jesus triumphantly enters Jerusalem to celebrate Passover, but will soon be betrayed, 30 AD.
+The Messiah triumphantly enters Jerusalem to celebrate Passover, but will soon be betrayed, 30 AD.
 Read More

 .